ceeoinnovations/RoboticsPlayground/_playlists/me35playlist.md

 ---
 layout: post
-title: Chris Rogers' Intro to Robotics Class
+title: Intro to Robotics Class
 displayimg: web/img/ME35_Cover.png
-description: Professor Chris Rogers teaches an Intro to Robotics course at Tufts University.
-The following playlist of placemat instructions shows the sequence of projects assigned to students in his class during the Spring 2021 semester, and features some of his students' solutions.
+description: Professor Chris Rogers teaches an Intro to Robotics course to juniors and seniors at Tufts University.
+The following playlist of placemat instructions shows the sequence of weekly projects assigned to students in his class during the Spring 2021 semester, and features some of his students' solutions.
 ---
 <div class="learninggoals" markdown="1">
 # Learning Goals
-The goal of Prof. Rogers’ Intro to Robotics course is to provide students with an introductory level of understanding in the field of robotics.
+The goal of this Intro to Robotics course is to provide students with an introductory level of understanding in the field of robotics.
 Particular emphasis was placed on creatively inventing, coding, and making things to solve robotics challenges.

 </div>